iknowjason/PurpleCloud/README.md

 * All Domain User passwords:  Password123
 * Domain:  RTC.LOCAL
 * Domain Administrator Creds:  RTCAdmin:Password123
+* Deploys four IP subnets
+* Deploys intentionally insecure Azure Network Security Groups (NSGs) that allow RDP, WinRM (5985, 5986) from the Public Internet.
+Secure this as per your requirements.
+WinRM is used to automatically provision the hosts.

 # JuliaRT Deployment Instructions
 **Note:**  Tested on Ubuntu Linux 20.04